Electric Radar Key Entry

 • Battery

-• Ensure the jumper next to the touch sensor relay is on and is making properly.
+2. Verify the jumper next to the touch sensor relay is in place and functioning.

-• Use a multimeter to check you’ve got voltage at the touch sensor.
+3. Use a multimeter to check voltage at the touch sensor (+V and 0V).

-• Make sure 0V is in the correct terminal, not the REM terminal.
+4. Ensure 0V is connected to the correct terminal, not the REM terminal.

-• Take off the wall and connect power only directly to the power supply to rule out any cable issues.
+5. Disconnect the sensor from existing cabling and test it with a short cable directly to the power supply to rule out cable issues.

-• Adjust the potentiometer on the internal touch sensor so that it switches for 3 – 5 seconds.
+• Adjust the potentiometer on the internal touch sensor to switch for 3 – 5 seconds.

-• Turn down the sensitivity on the internal touch sensor, especially if there is emergency lighting or hand dryers nearby.
+• Reduce the sensitivity of the internal touch sensor, especially if emergency lighting or hand dryers are nearby.

-• Make sure there isn’t excess cable in the touch sensor back box.
+• Remove any excess cable inside the touch sensor back box.

 • Re-terminate internal touch sensor connections.

-• Check the position of the override keyswitch and break glass.
+• Check the position of the override keyswitch on the external sensor.

 • Change the jumper position on the control board.

-• Adjust the potentiometer on the internal touch sensor so that it switches for 3 – 5 seconds.
+• Adjust the potentiometer on the internal touch sensor to switch for 3 – 5 seconds.

-• This can be caused by the mag lock contact going open and closed circuit while the internal touch sensor is still beeping.
+• This may occur if the mag lock contact is intermittently opening and closing while the touch sensor is still beeping.

-• Check the armature alignment and that the door is not juddering when opening.
+• Check armature alignment and ensure the door does not judder when opening.

-• If necessary, replace the mag lock or fit a standard magnetic door contact instead.
+• If the issue persists, replace the mag lock or install a standard magnetic door contact instead.